HumanCellAtlas/query-service/README.md

 * `API_DNS_ZONE` - The name of a [Route 53](https://aws.amazon.com/route53/) zone that must be present in your AWS account, with a registered domain pointing to it.
 You can set up both at https://console.aws.amazon.com/route53/.

 Run `source environment` to set the results of the above edits in your shell.
+(You can also source environment-specific convenience files such as `environment.staging` that set the `STAGE` variable and then `source environment` for you.)

 In the same shell, run `make install-secrets` to initialize and upload credentials that Query Service components need to communicate with each other.